zealous-tech/forked-playwright-mcp/README.md

 ### Requirements
 - Node.js 18 or newer
-- VS Code, Cursor, Windsurf, Claude Desktop or any other MCP client
+- VS Code, Cursor, Windsurf, Claude Desktop, Goose or any other MCP client

 <!--
 // Generate using: